10 Physics Research Opportunities for High School Students

 Selectivity: High

-The Perimeter Institute’s annual summer program offers 20 high school juniors and seniors an opportunity to attend keynote sessions on current physics mysteries and mini courses on modern physics, which include independent work and hands-on tasks.
-Students also have the opportunity to connect with like-minded peers and experienced physicists in the field.
+Although this opportunity is based in Canada, we’ve included it because it’s fully virtual and a solid program.
+The Perimeter Institute’s annual summer program offers 20 high school juniors and seniors keynote sessions on current physics mysteries and mini-courses on modern physics, which include independent work.
+Students also have the opportunity to connect with like-minded peers and physicists.
 This opportunity is based in Canada, so US students will apply as international students.

-Costs: $250 (CAD), financial aid available
+Costs: $250 (CAD); financial aid available

-Application Deadline: March 16, 2023
+Application Deadline: March 16

 Selectivity: High